-Have you ever wondered if ducks would be a good addition to your homestead?
+Have you ever wondered if ducks would be a worthy addition to your homestead?
 Maybe you want to expand upon your chicken farm or add more personality?

-In this guide to keeping ducks, we take a “deep dive” into all things duck, including caring for ducks, best breeds for egg and meat production, and using ducks as organic pest control.
+In this guide to keeping ducks, we dive deeply into all things duck, including caring for ducks, the best duck breeds for egg and meat production, and using ducks as organic pest control.

 Let’s get quacking!

 Provide Water for Your Ducks

 It may seem obvious, but ducks are waterfowl.
 Water is everything.

 It’s not just about splashing around, ducks need to submerge their faces in water for hygiene purposes.
 Ducks lack tear ducts and use water to flush their eyes to keep them clean.
 As such, the cleanliness of the water is very important.

 It’s a common assumption that to keep ducks, you need a pond, but this isn’t necessarily true.
 A kiddie pool or two is sufficient.
 It’s important to provide your flock with clean water every day.